Does Car Insurance Cover Injuries to Passengers?

 Covered scenarios for passenger injuries:

-• Your passengers are injured in a crash you caused: Your bodily injury liability pays for injuries you cause to people in the other vehicle, but PIP or MedPay covers your own passengers.
+• You caused the crash: Your bodily injury liability covers injuries you cause to people in the other vehicle.
+PIP or MedPay covers your own passengers.

-• Another driver causes the accident: Their bodily injury liability pays for your passengers' injuries.
-You'd pursue their insurance for compensation.
+• Another driver caused the accident: Their bodily injury liability pays for your passengers' injuries.
+You'd file a claim with their insurance for compensation.

-• You live in a no-fault state: PIP is mandatory and covers your passengers automatically, no matter who caused the crash.
+• You live in a no-fault state: PIP is required and covers your passengers automatically no matter who caused the crash.

 errorCheck icon